vseryakov/atosl/README.md

 then split dSYM into several architecture specific binaries. atosl cannot work with universal archives so every platform must be in separate file.

 Assuming there is a iOS project called TestApp.

-To prepare it for symbolication for the current version just run the following command in the project directory:
+To prepare it for symbolication for the current version create a file Makefile in the project directory:

+	APP=TestApp
+	HOST=api

-	make -f ../atosl/Makefile build-app build-crash APP=TestApp
+	all: build-app build-crash copy

+	copy:
+	        scp $(DEST_DIR)/*.armv* api:bin

+	include ../atosl/Makefile

+Now to build the release build and copy symbols it to the Linux api server just run the command:

+	make

 By default in the ~/Downloads there will be several files named TestApp1.0.0.armv7 ...arvv7s and dSYM archive in the ~/Downloads/1.0.0 folder.
 The VERSION is taken from the app plist info file,